migueldeguzman/blog/src/pages/2019-08-06---john-wick/index.md

 Knowing a truthful assessment of myself at the moment critically gives me the right options or arguments.
 It will really be a battle of arguments inside of me in the next coming weeks or so, hoping to extract the proper route....
 I'm really grateful of the opportunities crashing into me lately; strong cognitive thinking, unlimited energy through keto and cycling -thus allowing me to better tackle bigger, more ambitious sets of problems.

-Lastly, like John Wick... given the opportunity to do what compels me, I will do it...no matter the cost or walls needed to be smashed....Coming out of retirement to be a force of good.
+Lastly, given the opportunity, health and clarity to do what compels me, I will do it...no matter the cost or walls needed to be smashed....Coming out of retirement to be a force of good.